ap-lodhi/sys-task1/README.md

 ##Note
 - To view product page you have to first signup. signup page link will we in login page
 - Make sure You remember your email and Pasword for Login.
+- And  for cart page added funcnality incrase item etc.